FrostyToolsuite/FrostyToolsuite/README.md

 dotnet build
 ```
 After that the executable for the editor can be found in `FrostyToolsuite/FrostyEditor/bin/Debug/net8.0`, for the ModManager in `FrostyToolsuite/FrostyModManager/bin/Debug/net8.0`.

+*This is just a example, you can use any way you want to clone this repo*

 # Documentation
 Todo